ramazandogna/weather-app/README.md

-# React Watchlist APP
+# React Weatcher APP

-In this project, I developed watchlist app using React, Redux-Toolkit, RTK-Query & Redux-Persist, Material-UI, Themoviedb API.

-You can search whatever you want movie name and if you want you can add to watchlist or add to watdhed list any movies.
+In this project, you can search for any location and learn about its weather conditions.
+Simply enter the desired location in the input field and view the corresponding information.

 ## Demo